gmullerb/basecode/back/README.md

 `gradlew pmdUnitTest`
 `gradlew pmdIntegrationTest`

 > [1] PMD is run after Checkstyle, since Checkstyle is "lighter".
 > [2] Forcing this is sometime harmful since different team members can use different IDEs.
-> [3] The common parts between checks of Unit Tests and Integration Tests must come first on the list, TEST_COMMON_SOURCE in `back/build.gradle` (if not Checkstyle will fail to report some things due to the `checks_suppresions.xml` file)
+> [3] The common parts between checks of Unit Tests and Integration Tests must come first on the list, TEST_COMMON_SOURCE in `back/build.gradle` (if not Checkstyle will fail to report some things due to the `checks_suppressions.xml` file)

 ## Test Driven Development